a396901990/AndroidDemo/README.md

 Android Demo by Dean

 AndroidL_MaterialDesgin_Demo:
-Demo of Material Desgin some features like animations and view shadow
+Demo to show some features of Material Desgin, like animations and view shadow

 AndroidL_RecyclerView_CardView_Demo: